xiix0/scam/README.md

-Your object is to save the world, while still leading a pleasant life.
+Of course you have a purpose -- to find a purpose.